system-design-meetings/topics/README.md

 ### Repository structure

-Competitions - keep each competition in separate repository.
-For each competition keep a link to the competition in README.
+Competitions - keep each competition in a separate folder.
+For each competition keep a link to the competition platform in README.
 README can be used for other random notes.

 Each subfolder refers to the problem with solutions in different languages.
 Only accepted solutions should be added.